MixckoDev/mixcko.github.io/README.md

 ## License 📄

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+All Rights Reserved ©
+The content and code in this project are copyrighted.
+Unauthorized use, reproduction, or distribution is prohibited.
+Contact for permissions.

 ---